-Non-Disclosure Agreement India and Its Sample Format
+Non-Disclosure Agreement in India and Its Sample Format

-Known by various names such as confidentiality agreement (CA), confidentiality disclosure agreement (CDA), proprietary information agreement (PIA) and secrecy agreement (SA), a non disclosure agreement meaning is a legally binding contractual obligation between two or more parties containing information that the parties keep it confidential.
+Known by various names such as confidentiality agreement (CA), confidentiality disclosure agreement (CDA), proprietary information agreement (PIA) and secrecy agreement (SA), a non-disclosure agreement meaning is a legally binding contractual obligation between two or more parties containing information that the parties keep it confidential.
 A third party is not given access to the information present in a non-disclosure agreement.
 An NDA aims to create a confidential agreement whereby, both the parties mutually agree not to disclose information to a third party, which could also be a trade secret.
 NDAs play a major role in protecting private sensitive information as well as Intellectual Property rights by clearly outlining as to what information must be kept confidential and what must be made available to the world.
 An NDA is usually contracted between two entities, companies or individuals who consider doing business with each other and to understand the nature of the business carried out by each other.
 NDAs cannot be enforced if the contracted activities are felonies, just like all other contracts.

-A few examples of a Non disclosure agreement are:-
+A few examples of a Non-disclosure agreement are:-

 - Attorney-client privilege

 - Doctor-patient confidentiality

 There are three kinds of non-disclosure agreements, namely unilateral, bilateral and multilateral.

 - Unilateral: In a unilateral non-disclosure agreement, there are two parties and one party anticipates the disclosure of certain information to the other party and protects that information from getting further disclosed.
 Example – Protection of a trade secret.

 - Bilateral: Unlike a unilateral non-disclosure agreement, bilateral non-disclosure agreement requires two parties to anticipate in disclosing information to each other that intends each to protect them from further disclosure.
 A bilateral NDA is also called mutual or two-way NDA.